-The MA is taught by way of independent units, which each address a different aspect of theatre and performance studies, and offers the possibility for students to develop specialist interests.
+The MA is taught by way of several units, which each address a different aspect of theatre and performance studies, and offers the possibility for students to develop specialist interests.
 Units offer a mix of seminars and lectures, classwork, independent research, group work, field study and the development of specific outputs appropriate to possible professional fields.
-Students can develop their particular interests or develop their prospective professional profile in the final unit, which is a Sustained Independent Project (SIP).
+Some units are shared with other MA programmes, giving students opportunities for collective work with students from across the School and access to a range of visiting tutors and guests.
+Students can develop their particular interests or develop their prospective professional profile in the final unit, the Sustained Independent Project (SIP).

 Units may include: